roozbehR/MovieBook/README.md

 ### Updating Own Profile

+To access your profile, click on your profile picture in the navigation bar.
 You can update the following on your profile
 - Your biography
 - Your profile picture